Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 As the last day looked easy and relaxed, we added a little adventure: climbing a peak to see the sunrise.

-We did some research to see what was around and decided to go for the Pic de l’Àliga (2.428 m), an easy hike that would last no more than 40 min.
+We researched what was around and decided to go for the Pic de l’Àliga (2.428 m), an easy hike that would last no more than 40 min.

 We woke up at 5 am, dressed in warm clothes, and grabbed the headlamp.
 Once equipped, we ventured outside.

-Around us, it was pitch dark.
+It was pitch dark around us.
 Only the light of the full moon illuminated the peaks surrounding the hostel.

 Once on the top, we waited until the sky turned from black to orange, then pink, purple, and light blue.
 It was so peaceful up there!